sagemath/docker-images/README.md

 You can then connect your web browser to the printed out address (typically http://localhost:8888).

+**Note for Windows:** An additional step is required on Windows in order to connect to the notebook via localhost.
+This is because Docker on Windows involves two layers of virtualization: It runs a small Linux VM in VirtualBox in order to run the main Docker engine, which does not run natively on Windows.
+Then Docker containers are run within that VM.

+Because of this, even when using port forwarding as above, this only forwards ports on the Linux VM "host", and not on your physical host OS.
+Therefore connecting via `localhost`/`127.0.0.1` does not immediately work.
+In order for this to work we also need to set up port forwarding from your physical host OS to the Linux VM.
+To do this open a command prompt and run:

+    "C:\Program Files\Oracle\VirtualBox\VBoxManage" modifyvm "default" --natfp1 "sagemath-jupyter,tcp,,8888,,8888"

+Or if the VM is already running you can modify the running VM too.
+To just replace `modifyvm "default" --natfp1` with `controlvm "default" natfp1` (yes, the command line interfaces are slightly inconsistent).

+This change should be persistent and need not be repeated unless the Docker VM is uninstalled and reinstalled (or possibly if it is upgraded--TBD).

 To run the legacy Sage notebook server:

     docker run -p 8080:8080 sagemath/sagemath sage -notebook